Lincoln County License Hearing Guide

 If You Refused Testing

-Implied Consent Law in Georgia: Georgia, like most states, has an "implied consent" law.
-This means that by driving on Georgia roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
-Refusing to do so carries significant consequences.
+- Implied Consent Law: The implied consent law means that by driving on Georgia roads, you have already agreed to submit to chemical testing if lawfully arrested for DUI.
+Refusal to comply with this law carries significant consequences.

 The ALR/Administrative Hearing